-Newborn Screening: Frequently Asked Questions
+Newborn Screening in the NICU: Frequently Asked Questions

-Why should healthy babies have screening?
+Why should NICU babies have screening?

-- Newborn screening is important for all babies, including those that appear healthy, because many of the diseases screened for are not apparent at birth. - Newborn screening allows early detection of these diseases so that treatment can begin before problems occur, and finding these diseases early can prevent serious health problems and even save lives. - The test requires only a few drops of a baby's blood and is safe for even small babies.
+- Newborn screening is important for all babies, including those that appear healthy or those that have been hospitalized for other reasons, because many of the diseases screened for are not apparent at birth. - Newborn screening allows early detection of these diseases so that treatment can begin before problems occur, and finding these diseases early can prevent serious health problems and even save lives. - The test requires only a few drops of a baby's blood and is safe for even the smallest or sickest babies.